Krishnazzz/krishnazzz/README.md

 # 💫 About Me:
-💀 Hi, I'm an aspiring cybersecurity specialist.<br>🔭 I’m currently C.E.H | Ec-council.<br>👽 Skills like:- Wapt,Wpt,Npt,Vapt,front-end dev,CCNA.<br>🧑‍💻 Like to Solve and Create CTF challenges.<br>⚡ Looking to Explore and gain more knowledge on Cyber security...<br>😄 Like to Play Fps games to Improve Problem-Solving & Strategic Thinking,Teamwork&Communication skills, Increased Focus&Concentration.<br>🤔 Fun fact: existing.
+💀 Hi, I'm an aspiring cybersecurity specialist and Web Devloper.<br>🔭 I’m currently C.E.H | Ec-council.<br>👽 Skills like:- Wapt,Wpt,Npt,Vapt,front-end dev,CCNA.<br>🧑‍💻 Like to Solve and Create CTF challenges.<br>⚡ Looking to Explore and gain more knowledge on Cyber security...<br>😄 Like to Play Fps games to Improve Problem-Solving & Strategic Thinking,Teamwork&Communication skills, Increased Focus&Concentration.<br>🤔 Fun fact: existing.

 <h3 align="left">Connect with me:</h3>